jmaquarrie/landlord_app/README.md

 ## Scenario persistence

-Saved scenarios are synced through a lightweight Express + SQLite service that lives in `server/index.js`.
-Start it alongside the Vite dev server in another terminal:
+Saved scenarios are stored locally in the browser by default.
+To sync them across devices, run the lightweight Express + SQLite service in `server/index.js` and point the frontend at it.
+Start the backend alongside the Vite dev server in another terminal:

 ```bash
 npm run server